theherk/django-theherk-menu-icons/README.md

 TheHerk Menu Icons
 ==================

-TheHerk Menu Icons is a Django-cms navigation modifier that allows attaching icons to menu nodes.
+TheHerk Menu Icons is a django CMS navigation modifier that allows attaching icons to menu nodes.
 These icons can be: a link to an external icon resource, an uploaded icon image file, or by using a class to call a Font Awesome icon.

 *note* - If you use this on a Django-cms version prior to 2.4, you will have to modify the menu modifier queryset.
 It required the most bologna hack ever because of the new oddly behaved double publishing system.